Matatika/matatika-examples/example_data_import_scripts/README.md

 ```

 - Install all meltano plugins
-- Run the elt, saving the job and maintaining state
+- Run the elt, saving the job and maintaining state.
+(ELT is now deprecated, we recommend using meltano run).
 - Run the dbt tests, not failing on error
 - If there was an error, turn fail on error back on (`set -e`).
 Otherwise data import run is complete.
 - If there was an error, run the dbt transforms with full refresh
 - If there was an error, run the dbt tests again.
 If it fails again this time, the data import will report the error.

+---

+### Using meltano run

+To get state saving using meltano run you need to provide a meltano environment in your custom script.
+We do this in the [default.sh](default.sh) example and you can also read the documentation here: [Meltano Run Documentation](https://docs.meltano.com/reference/command-line-interface#run)